 Bloom Elementary School

-- Bloom Elementary School's student population of 543 students has stayed relatively flat over five school years.
+- Bloom Elementary School's student population of 554 students has grown by 5% over five school years.

 |Grades Offered||Grades Kindergarten-5|